SamuelSwartzberg/flashcardifying_text_temp/inf.md

-unpaper cleans/post-processes scanned pages pdftk and qpdf are the most common CLI tools for pdf transformation gifsicle is a CLI program to manipulate gifs
+unpaper cleans/post-processes scanned pages pdftk and qpdf are the most common CLI tools for pdf transformation gifsicle is a CLI program to manipulate gifs remove.bg is an AI tool that can remove the bg of images with people in them. remove.bg is accessible via an API as well, which can be called via a command `removebg`

+######## ocrmypdf

 `⟮c9;ocrmypdf⟯` is a command line tool to ⟮c10;add OCR text to scanned PDF files⟯.
 ```